SteveTeece/BulkRepoManager/README.md

 # BulkRepoManager
-Web Application to authenticate with GitHub, list your repositories, and allow you to select multiple repositories for deletion.
+Blazor Application to authenticate with GitHub, list your repositories, and allow you to select multiple repositories for deletion.